Cambridge Public School District: History

 In 2003, the Cambridge Rindge and Latin School (CRLS), also known as Rindge School, came close to losing its educational accreditation when it was placed on probation by the New England Association of Schools and Colleges.
 The school has improved under Principal Chris Saheed; graduation rates hover around 98%, and 70% of students gain college admission.

 In 2006 James Conry, the district's chief financial officer said that the district had a projected $4.9 million surplus due to a high state reimbursement from the Circuit Breaker program.

 In July 2023, the Boston Globe reported that some parents had removed their children from the school district because it had stopped offering Algebra 1 to eighth grade students.

+School Committee

+The Cambridge School Committee oversees Cambridge Public Schools, which is currently headed by superintendent David Murphy.
+Murphy's Assistant Superintendent is Elaine Carrieri.
+The School Committee, as of January 2025, is composed of the following elected members: Chairman David Weinstein, Vice-Chair Caitlin Dube, Luisa de Paula Santos, Richard Harding, Jr., Elizabeth Hudson, Arjun Jaikumar, and Sumbul Siddiqui.
+The School Committee controls the majority of municipal spending.
+The school district is further supported by other leadership.

 Schools

 The district, as of 2022, has twelve elementary schools, with ten schools with grade levels JK-5, one English-Spanish dual immersion school with grades JK-8, and a Montessori school serving age 3 to grade 5.
 It has four upper schools and one full high school program.
+The district enrolled 7,027 students in the 2024-2025 school year.